 3.16 Where the information sheet states that firms should 'insert all trading names which operate under the same licence', the PRA expects firms to include all brands and trading names that fall under the same banking licence.
-Firms may include the relevant brand logos.
+Firms may include the relevant brand logos and the FSCS badge, which can be found on the FSCS website.